 You can see it in this article on the 5 steps to organic weed control, this one about creating a new flower bed in just 8 no-dig steps, and this one all about using mulch in the garden - oh and this one all about keeping weeds out of your garden, too.

 What's to love abut this type of organic weed control with paper and mulch?

 - It's the NUMBER ONE way I've found to have nearly weed-free beds with the least amount of thought, money and time on my part and - this is key - for a long time.
 No expensive chemicals or reapplications through the season - we just do it once and we're done for the year.

 - It compounds over time.
 The first year you do this to a weed infested bed, you will only have a few straggling weeds to pick out during the growing season, but with the next spring's rains you'll see a number trying to return.
 Never fear - layer again and the next spring you'll see less weeds, and so on.
 If you do this yearly, it compounds, smothering existing weeds and seeds, not allowing weeds to set seed and even keeping pernicious weeds like violets in check until eventually, you may be able move to an every-other-year cycle.

 - It enriches the soil and feeds the plants.
 By using a garden compost, I'm feeding the plants and helping the soil as it breaks down naturally over time.
 See that photo above?
 I've never added any type of fertilizer to this bed other than the yearly (or every other year, a-hem) topping of paper and compost - it's 9 years old and the plants love it.
 This goes for roses, perennials, shrubs, everything.

 - It helps keep the soil moist during the summer months.

-Believe me, if I had never learned of this (through Organic Gardening in the mid-90s when we bought our first house), Brian and I would not have nearly the beds we do - it just wouldn't be worth it.
+Believe me, if I had never learned of this (through the now defunct Organic Gardening magazines from the 1990s when we bought our first house), Brian and I would not have nearly the beds we do - it just wouldn't be worth it.

 If not, what's your favorite way to keep weeds under control?